browserengineering/book/book/animations.md

 composited animation on a DOM element underneath another one).
-To fix it requires determining the necessary "draw hierarchy" of `CompositedLayer`s into a tree based on their visual effect nesting, and allocating intermediate GPU textures called *render surfaces* for each interal node of this tree.
+To fix it requires determining the necessary "draw hierarchy" of `CompositedLayer`s into a tree based on their visual effect nesting, and allocating intermediate GPU textures called *render surfaces* for each internal node of this tree.

 A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement, but each additional render surface requires a